-- (a) A Demolition Supplemental Form and a Supplement to the Dust Mitigation Plan must be filled out, submitted to, and approved by the Control Officer prior to implosion. - (b) An asbestos survey must be conducted on any facility before demolition can commence. - (c) A separate, complete Clark County NESHAP Demolition Notification Form must be submitted to DAQ for each structure at least 10 working days prior to demolition.
+- (a) A supplemental form for demolition and a supplement to the dust mitigation plan must be filled out, submitted to, and approved by the Control Officer prior to implosion. - (b) An asbestos survey must be conducted on any facility before demolition can commence. - (c) A separate, complete Demolition Notification Form must be submitted to DAQ for each structure at least 10 working days prior to demolition.
 The asbestos survey must be attached to this notification. - (d) All friable and non-friable asbestos-containing material must be removed from the facility prior to implosion. - (e) Blasting must be confined to times when the wind direction is away from the closest residential areas, occupied buildings, and major roadways. - (f) Implosion time must be preapproved by the Control Officer. - (g) Current weather conditions and weather predictions from the National Weather Service must be monitored and documented.

-- (1) Prior to setting explosive charges, obtain and document current and predicted weather conditions from the National Weather Service. - (2) If a wind advisory (over 20 mph gusts or average wind speed of 10 mph) is current or forecasted for the blast period, do not set charges and do not blast. - (3) Maintain a calibrated anemometer and log ambient air velocity and direction within 1,000 feet of the implosion site, beginning at least 1 (one) hour prior to and 15 minutes after the implosion. - (h) Maintain optimum moisture content in soil where support equipment and vehicles will operate to prevent unstable soil conditions and limit Fugitive Dust until the long-term stabilization requirements listed in BMP 11 are achieved. - (1) Restrict support equipment and vehicles to existing Paved and/or stable areas. - (2) Pre-water surface soils where support equipment and vehicles will operate, and maintain in a moist condition. - (3) If water is not effective, apply and maintain a surfactant and/or Dust Palliative on surface soils as needed. - (i) Maintain optimum moisture content in demolition debris before, during, and after implosion activities to limit Emissions. - (1) Apply water to debris immediately following blast and safety clearance, and maintain optimum moisture content in debris throughout cleanup and exporting activities. - (2) If water is not effective, apply and maintain a surfactant to debris immediately following blast and safety clearance. - (3) Clean and stabilize surrounding areas immediately following blast and safety clearance by applying water to all disturbed soil surfaces to establish a crust. - (4) Thoroughly clean blast debris from Paved and other surfaces following blast and safety clearance.

-BMP 09 DEMOLITION - Mechanical/Manual (Mechanical and manual demolition of walls, stucco, concrete, free-standing structures, buildings, and load-bearing walls)
+- (1) Prior to setting explosive charges, obtain and document current and predicted weather conditions from the National Weather Service. - (2) If average wind speeds of 10 mph or more or gusts over 20 mph are current or forecasted for the blast period, do not set charges and do not blast. - (3) Maintain a calibrated anemometer and log ambient air velocity and direction within 1,000 feet of the implosion site, beginning at least 1 (one) hour prior to and 15 minutes after the implosion. - (h) Maintain optimum moisture content in soil where support equipment and vehicles will operate to prevent unstable soil conditions and limit fugitive dust until the long-term stabilization requirements listed in BMP 11 are achieved. - (1) Restrict support equipment and vehicles to existing paved and/or stable areas. - (2) Pre-water surface soils where support equipment and vehicles will operate, and maintain in a moist condition. - (3) If water is not effective, apply and maintain a surfactant and/or dust palliative on surface soils as needed. - (i) Maintain optimum moisture content in demolition debris before, during, and after implosion activities to limit emissions. - (1) Apply water to debris immediately following blast and safety clearance, and maintain optimum moisture content in debris throughout cleanup and exporting activities. - (2) If water is not effective, apply and maintain a surfactant to debris immediately following blast and safety clearance. - (3) Clean and stabilize surrounding areas immediately following blast and safety clearance by applying water to all disturbed soil surfaces to establish a crust. - (4) Thoroughly clean blast debris from paved and other surfaces following blast and safety clearance. - BMP 09 DEMOLITION Mechanical/Manual (mechanical and manual demolition of walls, stucco, concrete, free-standing structures, buildings, and load-bearing walls)